particle-iot/particle-swift/README.md

 Intended usages for this library would include server side Swift, iOS/tvOS/macOS/watchOS applications that utilize particle cloud service, or any other Swift based product that wants to use the awesome Particle Cloud.

-A swift package manager compatible executable project is available [here](https://github.com/vakoc/particle-swift-cli)
+A swift package manager compatible executable project is available [here](https://github.com/vakoc/particle-swift-cli).

 Roadmap
 -------

-Although derived/ported from a fairly mature codebase, I consider this a rewrite to adopt Swift 3.0 patterns and decouple the core Particle functionality from a more more complex framework.

-Work will focus on porting a small portion to adopt Swift 3.0 then migrate the remaining (bulk of) functionality.

-This should be considered earlier than alpha functionality and anything can change in the next commit.
+APIs should be relatively stable but are subject to change.
+Additional Particle Cloud functionality is being added in the following general order

+  * Webhooks
+  * Events
+  * Firmware

+Once complete additional functionality will be added.

 License
 -------